GabeScott/standard-works-vault/General Conference/1980 October - Motherhood and the Family.md

 # Motherhood and the Family

-*By By Mary F. Foulger - Of the Relief Society General Board*
+By Mary F. Foulger - *Of the Relief Society General Board*

 *Given in the October session of the 1980 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1980/10/motherhood-and-the-family?lang=eng)

-My dear sisters, I believe that you, like our priesthood brethren, have been “called and prepared from the foundation of the world according to the foreknowledge of God, on account of ... exceeding faith and good works, ... having chosen good.”
-Therefore you are “called with a holy calling.”
-(Alma 13:3.)
+My dear sisters, I believe that you, like our priesthood brethren, have been “called and prepared from the foundation of the world according to the foreknowledge of God, on account of … exceeding faith and good works, … having chosen good.”
+Therefore you are “called with a holy calling.” ([[Alma 13.3|Alma 13:3]].)

 We stand in awe at Mary’s assignment to be the mother of the Lord, but we, too, have been called to mother gods.
 Latter-day Saint women understand that the very purpose of creation depends upon our participation as earthly mothers to the spirit children of God.
 As it is his work and his glory to bring his children unto eternal life, it is also our work and our glory as mothers.
 That it is work, no mother will deny.
 That it is glory, our Father’s greatest promises concern themselves with joy in posterity.
-“Wherefore, be not weary in well-doing, for ye are laying the foundation of a great work” (D&C 64:33).
+“Wherefore, be not weary in well-doing, for ye are laying the foundation of a great work” ([[D&C 64.33|D&C 64:33]]).
 Indeed, there is none greater.

 Our six children were young and completely dependent when my husband invited me to accompany him on a business trip.
 I had never before been far away from my nest of little ones.
 At first I was delighted, but as my departure drew near I became obsessed with fear.
 If something happened to me, what would become of them?
 I worked myself into such a frenzy that the night before I was to leave I spent the night composing a letter of instruction to one I prayed would care for them in case I didn’t return.
 I listed all the things I felt were essential to their welfare, and then added a PS: “Please put your arms around them often.”